 I’ve been doing all of the above for years now, and I’ve learned a lot about writing movies.
 I’ve had some experience in the business, too.
 Not a ton (I’ve had three movies made, optioned several others, worked with a bunch of directors), but enough to know that what I’ve learned could be of value to aspiring writers.

 Down to brass tacks.

-I’m currently teaching and mentoring aspiring screenwriters and students at all levels on a one-on-one basis in the Portland, Oregon, area.
+I’ll soon be teaching and mentoring aspiring screenwriters at all levels in the Santa Fe, New Mexico, area.

 My goal is to provide you with the tools to write a screenplay that is the strongest and most viable expression of your original idea.

 You’ll learn how to:

 ––Evaluate your original ideas.
 Because not every idea is a movie.